berox455/cichnamon/README.md

      #6 Save and exit - saves your progress and then exits from the game.

-     Just a last thing, there is a slight chance, that a bug exists and that would ruin your progress if you haven't saved.
+     Just a last thing, there is a slight chance, that a bug exists, which would ruin your progress if you haven't saved.
      So save ocasionally please!!

      That's all all you need to know.
 Have fun!